causal3900/causal3900.github.io/docs/discussion03.md

 ---
 <style>li {line-height: 1.8;}</style>

 # Discussion 3.
-Treatment effect heterogneity in an Experiment {-}
+Treatment effect heterogeneity in an Experiment {-}
 ## STSCI/INFO/ILRST 3900: Causal Inference {-}
-#### September 10, 2025 {-}
+#### September 9, 2026 {-}

-You can download the [**slides.**](assets/discussions/discussion3-addHealth.pdf) for this week's discussion.
+You can download the [**slides.**](assets/discussions/discussion3-causalQ.pdf) for this week's discussion.

-## Get out and Vote Experiment {-}
+### Get out and Vote Experiment {-}

-Last week, we explored an experiment that digs into the mechanisms underlying __why people vote__.
-This exercise is based on:
+- Why do people vote?
+- One long-standing theory: People vote due to social norms (civic duty)
+- Empirical evidence for this theory was extremely thin
+- __Research Question:__ to what extent do social norms cause voter turnout?

-Gerber, Alan S., Donald P. Green, and Christopher W. Larimer. ["Social Pressure and Voter Turnout: Evidence from a Large-scale Field Experiment."](https://www.cambridge.org/core/journals/american-political-science-review/article/social-pressure-and-voter-turnout-evidence-from-a-largescale-field-experiment/11E84AF4C0B7FBD1D20C855972C2C3EB#) American Political Science Review 102.1 (2008): 33-48.
+- Article: ["Social Pressure and Voter Turnout: Evidence from a Large-scale Field Experiment."](https://www.cambridge.org/core/journals/american-political-science-review/article/social-pressure-and-voter-turnout-evidence-from-a-largescale-field-experiment/11E84AF4C0B7FBD1D20C855972C2C3EB#)in American Political Science Review

-A long-standing theory as to why many people vote is that it is driven by social norms (e.g. the understanding that voting is their civic duty).
-This theory, while being a dominant theoretical explanation, had very little empirical backing for a long time.
-This experiment examines this very theory by asking the question:
-__to what extent do social norms cause voter turnout__?
+- Authors: Alan S. Gerber, Donald P. Green, and Christopher W. Larimer

 ### Experimental Design {-}

-In order to answer this question, approximately 80,000 Michigan households were randomly assigned to treatment and control groups, where the treatment group was randomly assigned to one of four possible treatment arms.
-These treatment arms varied in the intensity of social pressure that they conveyed, and were defined as follows:
+- Approximately 80k Michigan households were randomly assigned 1 of 4 mailings encouraging them to vote

-1. The first treatment arm was mailed a letter that simply reminded them that voting is a civic duty.
+  1. Simply reminded them that voting is a civic duty
-2. The second treatment arm was mailed a letter telling them that researchers would be studying their voting turnout based on public records.
+  2. Told that researchers would be studying their turnout based on public records
-3. The third treatment arm was mailed a letter stating that their voting turnout would be revealed to all other members of their household.
+  3. Received record of voting turnout *within* their household
+  4. Received record of voting turnout within their household *and* their neighbors’ households.
-4. The fourth treatment arm was mailed a letter stating that their voting turnout would be revealed to their household *and* to their neighbors.
+- Third and fourth treatment arms were told that their turnout would be revealed as well

 ## Analyze Experiment {-}